osism/release/notes/4.0.0/NOTES.md

 * Ansible playbooks and collections maintained by OSISM are additionally tested on Ubuntu 22.04.
 * OpenStack Yoga is available and the new default release of OpenStack
+* Documentation is available for all roles within the Ansible Collections maintained by OSISM

 ## Deprecations